National University of Public Service: Accredited Master’s Program at the Faculty

-Courses, training
+Programs

 Hungarian Academy of Diplomacy

 The Hungarian Academy of Diplomacy, which provides high-level theoretical and practical education, is realized in close cooperation between the Ministry of Foreign Affairs and Trade and the Ludovika University of Public Service, offering competitive knowledge to those who wish to work in the Hungarian diplomatic corps and represent Hungary's national and economic interests around the world.
 The one-year course is held at the Ludovika University of Public Service’s Ludovika Campus, where admitted students can acquire professional and language skills important for foreign affairs, participate in various skill development courses, and engage in simulation exercises.

 Europe of Nations Career Program

 The Europe of Nations Career Program, launched in September 2020, is implemented by the Ludovika University of Public Service in cooperation with the Ministry of Justice with the aim of increasing the number of Hungarian professionals with the appropriate policy knowledge who successfully apply and find positions within European Union institutions.